ugns/undergrid-hugo-site/content/post/a-bref-interlude/index.md

 publishdate: 2021-02-26T00:00:00.000Z
 draft: false
 summary: |
-    I'll taka a brief break from the direct AWS infrastructure and discuss another piece of the puzzle I needed to address while moving all of my website to operate within a more serverless capacity.
+    I'll take a brief break from the direct AWS infrastructure and discuss another piece of the puzzle I needed to address while moving all of my website to operate within a more serverless capacity.
     I had my GNU Privacy Guard Key Policy site I'd developed back in '08